sagge/sagge.github.io/_posts/personal/2014-06-01-personal_project_4.markdown

 picture: /img/subaru_engine_1.jpg
 ---

-JDM Twin-Turbo Legacy imported to Finland with faulty engine.
+JDM Twin-Turbo Legacy imported to Finland with a faulty engine.
 Complete self-made engine rebuild and modifications to get it legally running in Finland.